 Padbury is a mid-sized suburb in Western Australia within the Joondalup local government area (postcode 6025).
-With a population of 8,626, the suburb has an established demographic with a median age of 38.
+With a population of 8,626, the suburb has an established family demographic with a median age of 38.
 Households earn a median income of $107K per year, with an average household size of 2.6 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +1.4% year-on-year at the LGA level.
+WA employment has moved +1.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+WA also had 31 Commonwealth-backed major projects under construction, 7 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, technicians & trades, community & personal service.
+Employment in the area leans toward healthcare and construction.
 The top ancestries reported are English, Australian, Irish.

 Padbury is served by 7 schools, including 4 primary, 3 special.
 The average ICSEA score is 1042, which is around the national average of 1,000.
 Public transport access includes 50 bus stops.

-From an investment perspective, Padbury offers a gross rental yield of 4.6%, rated as moderate yield.
+From an investment perspective, Padbury shows a gross rental yield of approximately 4.7%, rated as moderate yield.
 Property prices are near the state median ($825K/$951K).
 The price-to-income ratio of 7.7x is considered moderate.
 House prices have moved +18.7% year-on-year.
+Population growth of +1.4% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.